jathorne/Data-Visualization/course-notes.md

 Interactive Graphics
 - Example: [NYT Jobless Rate](http://www.nytimes.com/interactive/2009/11/06/business/economy/unemployment-lines.html?_r=0)
 - Interactivity allows the user to better understand the data on a graph
+- Buttons can be added to allow for user interaction
+  - Events can be used to trigger function calls (for example, "click" event)

 Be Careful of Scaling Shapes
 - Make sure the scale accurateley represents the data